mostmojo/prod/javascript-course/ES6/notes.md

     return `Age elem: ${index + 1}: ${age}`;
 });
  ```
 * Arrow functions don't get their own `this` keyword.
 They use the `this` keyword of the function they are written in &rarr; `lexical this`.
+[More info](https://hackernoon.com/javascript-es6-arrow-functions-and-lexical-this-f2a3e2a5e8c4).